wizaplace/discuss/README.md

 relatively to `Wizacha`.
 For example, the tests of `Wizacha\Discuss\Entity\Message.php` are written in file `tests\Discuss\Entity\Message.php`.

-To run the tests: `composer run-tests`
+To run the tests: `composer run-tests`.

+Execution of tests require the [SQLlite PDO Driver](http://php.net/manual/en/book.sqlite3.php).
+On *Debian* based system, you should be able to install it with `sudo apt-get install php5-sqlite`.